sohamkorade/chess_engine/blog.md

   - employs a Teacher-Student model: a strong engine (teacher) is used to verify the moves of a weaker engine (student).
 Greatly reduces the time taken to pinpoint a bug.
 The tool directly bisects the moves where the engines differ, showing missing and extra moves generated
   - thinking of relocating this tool to a whole new repo :)
   - UPDATE: https://github.com/sohamkorade/autoperft

+### 8 am
+- add MoveGenType enum, to better split code for check evasions and non-evasions.
+- try to use last move to know if the current position is in check